cupo365/aad-app-registration-credential-checker/README.md

 ## Summary

-This solution periodically provides you with a birdseye overview of all upcoming expiring credentials (certificate or secret) for Azure App Registrations within your tenant.
-The solution allows you to always have access to crucial information, so that you yourself will not have to worry anymore about keeping track of an expiring credential for a crucial business process within your organization.
+This solution periodically provides you with a Birdseye view of all upcoming expiring credentials (certificate or secret) for Azure App Registrations within one (single) or more (multi) tenants.
+The solution allows you to always have access to crucial information, so that you yourself will not have to worry anymore about keeping track of an expiring credential for a crucial business process within your organization or for one of your customers.

 The overview you receive contains extensive information about the expiring credentials, along with color coding to point out the earliest expiring ones.
 You are able to configure to whom the overview should be sent, what the boundaries of a credential expiring soon or very soon are and much more.
 For more information, check out the [list of functionalities](#list-of-functionalities).
 And with the included azuredeploy PowerShell script, you can have this solution **up-and-running within five minutes!** See [how to implement](#how-to-implement) here.